prajval10/industrialRobot_task_planning/README.md

-# industrialRobot_task_planning
-This is the public repo of my M.Sc thesis on "Implementation of Human-Robot Collaboration Model in Manufacturing Scenarios"
+# Implementation of Human-Robot Collaboration Models in Manifacturing Scenarios